dstackai/dstack-enterprise/docs/okta.md

 # dstack Enterprise Okta integration

 `dstack` Enterprise supports Single Sign-On via [Okta Workforce Identity Cloud](https://www.okta.com/workforce-identity/).
 When Okta integration is configured, the `dstack` login page will display the **Sign in with Okta** button.

 After signing in with Okta for the first time, a new `dstack` user account is created and linked to the Okta account.
 Subsequently, users can log in to `dstack` using their Okta account without entering any `dstack`-specific credentials.

+**Note**: `dstack` automatically links Okta accounts to existing `dstack` users instead of creating new users if their emails match.
+Global admins should assign Okta emails to `dstack` users if automatic linking is desirable.

 The `dstack` Okta integration uses the [OpenID Connect standard](https://developer.okta.com/docs/concepts/oauth-openid/) with the [Authorization Code flow](https://developer.okta.com/docs/guides/implement-grant-type/authcode/main/) as recommended by Okta.